-Acquisition related costs for the year ended December 31, 2022 were \$0.6 million compared to no expense for the same period in the prior year.
-These expenses relate to costs incurred in conjunction with the acquisition of Spinnakar.
+Acquisition related costs for the years ended December 31, 2023 and 2022 were \$0.6 million, respectively.
+These expenses in the current year relate to costs incurred in conjunction with the acquisition of Data Solutions, while these expenses in the same period the prior year related to the acquisition of Spinnakar.